 The guided install works with most setups.
 But if it doesn't suit your needs, you can find other methods below to get started monitoring your infrastructure.

-Our infrastructure agent collects performance and health data about the system resources and processes of the host where it's enabled (on-premises or virtualized).
+Our infrastructure monitoring agent collects performance and health data about the system resources and processes of the host where it's enabled (on-premises or virtualized).
 At the same time, it acts as a forwarder for two types of data: core services metrics, which are collected by on-host integrations, and logs.

-The infrastructure agent can currently run on many Linux distributions, as well as Windows Server.
+The infrastructure monitoring agent can currently run on many Linux distributions, as well as Windows Server.
 For more information on where you can run the agent, check the compatibility and requirements page.

 The preferred way to install the Linux agent is through the package manager of your distribution.
 Select your distribution from the list for step-by-step instructions.

-To use the links above, you must be logged to your New Relic account.
+To use these installation links, you must be logged to your New Relic account.

-If you don't have a New Relic account yet, or prefer to follow the procedure manually, see our tutorial.
+If you don't have a New Relic account yet, or if you prefer to follow the procedure manually, see our tutorial.
 For advanced install needs, you can deploy the agent using our tarball files in assisted or manual mode.

 To deploy the agent on a Windows Server host, install it using our MSI installer.
 For a guided procedure, click the button below and follow the step-by-step instructions:

 If you don't have a New Relic account yet, or prefer to follow the procedure manually, see our tutorial.
-For advanced install needs, you can deploy the agent using our zip files in assisted or manual mode.
+For advanced installation needs, you can deploy the agent using our zip files in assisted or manual mode.

-After you've installed the infrastructure agent:
+After you've installed the infrastructure monitoring agent:

-- Install on-host integrations (for example, for Apache or MySQL).
+Install on-host integrations (for example, for Apache or MySQL).